HelixComputeSystems/helix-compute/README.md

 ---

-## 🧠 What This Means
+## 🧠 Why It Matters

-* Systems with sparse changes benefit massively
+Systems with sparse mutation benefit massively from locality-aware replay.

-* Streaming and telemetry pipelines see extreme reductions
+Helix is designed for workloads where:

+* recomputation dominates runtime cost
-* Reconstruction is exact — not approximate
+* append-heavy mutation is common
+* deterministic replay matters
+* dependency propagation remains localized

+These conditions commonly appear in:

+* telemetry systems
+* historian pipelines
+* CDC workflows
+* streaming ETL
+* structured event processing

 > Helix Compute does not optimize compute.
 > **It avoids unnecessary compute entirely.**